SerenTera/tera-notifier/README.md

 - node-notifier Dependencies(pre-included in this version already)
 - snoretoast
 - notifu
-- Full list can be derived from original docs file
+- Full list of original documentations can be derived from original docs file

+## Users
+In index.js, there is 1 variable that concerns you, that is 'AFK_TIMEOUT' in index.js.
+By default, 2mins (12000ms) of not  moving,chatting,searching broker,using skills,loading new map is used to determine if someone is afk on tera.
+Thus, if this is too short/long, you can modify this as you wish.

-## Quick start example:
+## Quick start example for module creators:
+#### For windows 8.1/10 toast notification:
 ```
+const Notifier=require('tera-notifier'), //important
+	path=require('path')		//Only if you intend to have custom icon

+module.exports = function myMod(dispatch) {
-const notifier = require('tera-notifier'),
+let notifier = new Notifier(dispatch)	//Important
-       path=require('path')

 notifier.notify({
 		'title': 'Tera notify',
 		'message': 'Party message:VHHM>H/D Leader:sasasa(4/5)',
-		'icon': path.join(__dirname,'tera.png'), //Absolute path name.
-IN this example, tera.png would be placed in base mod folder
+		'icon': path.join(__dirname,'tera.png'), //optional and use absolute path.
+If not used, there will be a default tera logo.
-		'wait':false, //False= do not wait for response, time out on its own
+		'wait':false, //False= do not wait for response, time out on its own.
+True= stay around until 'remove' property is called or user closes it.
-		'sound':'Notification.IM',
-		'id':1,
-	});
+		'sound':'Notification.IM', //Or use true for default sound.
+Or use false for silence.
+		'id':1, //useful to remove the previous notifcation when you code.
+Refer to this id when you call 'remove' property
+	})
+}
   ```

 Output:

 ![Output](http://i.imgur.com/HOHMfgf.jpg)

-  Full documentations available at original docs/readme.md in this module
+You can also use `notifier.notifyafk({.........})` instead to notify only if the user is deemed to be afk.
+Very useful if notification is not too be spammed when the user is actively playing (moving,chatting,searching broker,using skills,loading new map).However, non-standard method of determining afk state is used and is untested, thus, do not rely on this if possible.

+Refer to 'Relavant guide part from Original readme' section for all available properties you can use to craft the notification

+#### For windows 7 and below
+Because windows 7 does not support toast notification, balloon notification is the fallback.
+Thus, when using toast notification properties in you code might cause some of them to not appear when balloon notification is used as fallback on users with win7 OS.
+However, message, title, sound will still be around, which isn't too bad.

 ## Relavant guide part from Original readme